 is added to the SMETS1 Eligible Product Combinations List as soon as reasonably practicable.

 After the Commissioning of a Device that is of a Non-EPCL Device Model, the Responsible Supplier for that Device shall take all reasonable steps to ensure that that the Device Model Combination of which that Device forms part is added to the SMETS1 Eligible Product Combinations List as soon as reasonably practicable.

+Where a PPMID of a particular type is capable of forming part of either a SMETS1 Smart Metering System or a SMETS2+ Smart Metering System, any Device Model added to the Central Products List shall:

+insofar as it relates to PPMIDs of that type forming part of SMETS2+ Smart Metering Systems, be the Manufacturer of the PPMID, its model, its hardware version and its firmware version; and

+insofar as it relates to PPMIDs of that type forming part of SMETS1 Smart Metering Systems, be the Manufacturer of the PPMID, its model, its hardware version and a value representing its firmware version that is different to the firmware version of the PPMID of that type that forms part of a SMETS2+ Smart Metering System.

 Association of Hashes with Device Models on the CPL